jacopofar/SmellsLikeLanguage/README.rst

 The comparison of two models is based on cosine similarity of the two vectors containing all the samples of analyzed text of a specified size.

-It can assimilate text in three ways:
+It can assimilate text in four ways:

-* from text files
+* From plain text files
 * From folders of text files, recursively
 * From URLs, by downloading webpages, stripping HTML tags and extracting text
-* From RSS feeds, following all links inside <link> tags
+* From RSS feeds, following all links inside <link> tags and parsing the pages

 Installation
 ============